-Both the CIR and ICIR guides have been brought up to date with the latest information and provide an excellent foundation for anyone working in IR - both in the UK and internationally.
+The CIR and ICIR study guides were updated in March 2025 and reflect recent changes in the capital markets as well as the increasing regulation and reporting requirements around ESG and sustainability issues.
 They cover a range of topics, such as the practical aspects of the IRO role and its contribution to the corporate profile, alongside a broader look at financial markets.
 There are a number of key technical sections on legal, governance and regulatory requirements and corporate reporting obligations.
+You can see the syllabus of both guides further on in this brochure.